EN

 Properties of nickel

 In compact form, nickel is very ductile and is easily processed by pressure forming.
-This material does not tarnish when exposed to air.
-The melting point of nickel is 1453 degrees Celsius, and its boiling point ranges from 2730 to 2915 degrees Celsius.
-Nickel belongs to the group of heavy metals.
+In air it is relatively stable because of a protective oxide film.
+The melting point of nickel is about 1455 °C, and its boiling point is about 2913 °C. Nickel belongs to the group of heavy metals.

 Among the main properties, the following should be noted:

 The most stable oxidation state for nickel is +2.
-The resulting nickel oxide is a powerful oxidizing agent.
-This type of material has excellent corrosion resistance, including resistance to alkalis, water, acids and air.
-This property is provided by nickel’s ability to form a protective film.
-Nickel dissolves in hot concentrated sulfuric acid and in dilute nitric acid.
+Nickel has good corrosion resistance in air, water and alkaline media because it can form a protective film.
+Resistance to acids depends on conditions: nickel dissolves in hot concentrated sulfuric acid and in dilute nitric acid.
 When combined with carbon monoxide, it forms a highly toxic and volatile carbonyl.
-Nickel burns in powder form, but not in other cases.
+Nickel can burn in powder form; in compact form it usually does not burn.

 Nickel grades